 If you decide not to conduct a cybersecurity compliance audit, you can open your organization up to several risks:

-• Damaged Organizational Reputation: In the event of a breach, your organization can face reputation damage and lost customer trust.
+- Damaged Organizational Reputation: A breach can damage your organization's reputation and cause lost customer trust.

 With this foundational understanding of the importance of cybersecurity compliance audits, we are now ready to examine the six steps necessary to conduct your own internal audit.